Why is COBOL still in demand?

 - Relatively easy to develop, use, and maintain.

-- Structured High-level programming language.
+- Structured high-level and self-documenting programming language.

 - Compatible with the previous versions.